tanavamsikrishna/docker-remote-sync/Readme.md

 options:
-  -h, --help           show this help message and exit --port PORT          Alternate ssh port on remote
+  -h, --help           show this help message and exit --port PORT          Alternate ssh port on remote --runtime RUNTIME    Container runtime on local machine (defaults to `docker`).
+Alternatives: podman etc. Should be docker cli compatible.

+○ Do not delete the cache folder on the remote machine to be able to take advantage of incremental file sync ○ Example usage: `docker-remote-sync alpine:latest remotehost "~/my_alpine_cache"
 ```

 - Do not delete the cache folder on the remote machine to be able to take advantage of incremental file sync